adam-krukowski/rails-simple-airbnb/README.md

 Features
 🔍 Browse and search for available flats.

-📝 Users can sign up, log in, and manage their profiles.
+📝 Users can sign up, log in.

-🏢 Flat owners can list their properties with details such as name, address, price, and guest capacity.

-📅 Book flats for short-term stays.

-🔒 Admin users can manage listings and perform other administrative tasks.